AntonioND/ucity/readme.md

 ---------

 The Makefile has to be edited to point the RGBDS binaries.
-Then, open the console and type `make rebuild`.
+Then, open the console and type `make`.
 This should work on Linux, MinGW, Cygwin, etc.

 License
 -------